Spagooggle/BrianFo/index.md

   </p>

   <p style="color: #555; margin-top: 1rem;">
-    Entries focus on cleanliness, privacy, traffic, and general survivability.
+    Entries focus on what a good bathroom experience should be.
+Plus some of my day;s rambelings
   </p>

 </div>